Pursuing A Claim

 It is virtually a given that opponents whose relative strength in negotiations is, or appears to be, far apart will be unlikely to reach a fair settlement.
 Since contractors have lawyers, money and experience on their side, a homeowner must do everything possible to reduce this disparity in perceived, or real, power to achieve a settlement.
 The stronger the homeowner appears, both in personal strength and detailed knowledge of the scientific and case facts, the better and more likely a resolution will be prior to a trial.

-The homeowner should have some real knowledge of the contents of the CVDG, preferably the Professional Edition for any claim in litigation, as this will provide the scientific basis for his arguments, help in documenting the claim, and the information to dispute questionable or outright false conclusions based on vibration monitoring done on behalf of the contractor.
+The homeowner should have some real knowledge of the contents of the CVDG, preferably the Professional Edition for any claim in litigation, as this will provide the scientific basis for his arguments and the information to dispute questionable or outright false conclusions based on vibration monitoring done on behalf of the contractor.
+It will also help in documenting the claim properly.
 Of course, there are other ways to gain some of that information (e.g. USBM RI 8507 shown at right), but the CVDG is probably the most concentrated source of information about construction-related vibration damage and claims available.
 The CVDG Professional Edition section, Settlement, has detailed information to help the homeowner prepare for settlement talks and mediation.

 Your Homeowner's Policy - Ground Movement Exclusions

 The first thing that most people think to do when they have an issue with some kind of damage to their home is to call their homeowner's policy insurer.
 Of course, anyone who has dealt with an insurance company on any substantial claim knows that principle rarely enters into the company's thinking.
 Insurance companies make the decision to pay or deny large claims mostly on the monetary issues and their estimate of whether you will be able to fight them or not.